-With the introduction of Universal Free School Meals in Foundation Stage and Key Stage 1 (Reception through to Yr2), it has become apparent that not all parents who may be eligible have made an application for Free School Meals.
+With the introduction of Universal Free School Meals in Early Years and Key Stage 1 (Reception through to Yr2), it has become apparent that not all parents who may be eligible have made an application for Free School Meals.

 Our school has the freedom to spend the Pupil Premium Funding in a way we think will best address inequalities, tackle disadvantage and support the raising of attainments for our pupils.

 Primary PE and Sport Premium

 The Primary PE & Sport Premium is given to improve the provision of physical education (PE) and sport in primary schools in England.

 All pupils leaving primary school physically literate and with the knowledge, skills and motivation necessary to equip them for a healthy lifestyle and lifelong participation in physical activity and sport.